On Saturday 28th January we were very pleased to have a visit from Wesley Reynolds, the grandson of Capt. Earl W Reynolds, 861st BS pilot.

 The museum is open on the last Sunday of the months April thru' September - 11.00 till 4.00.

-In addition to this, we will be open on most Wednesdays from 11am till 3.00pm.
+In addition to this, during the 'Open Season', we will be open on most Wednesdays from 11am till 3.00pm.
 Wednesday is a working day for the Volunteers at the museum but they will be pleased to take you round.
 Please ring or email before you set out to ensure you don't have a wasted journey.
 Entrance gate for Wednesdays will be off Drabbs Lane, Clopton at the Technical Site entrance only.